andylow92/lambda-function-openai-api-2024/README.md

 Step 1: Add the Lambda Layer

-    Download the Lambda Layer ZIP file: Clone this repository to access the Lambda Layer ZIP file prepared for the OpenAI integration. pload the ZIP file to your AWS account: Use the AWS CLI or AWS Management Console to upload the provided openai-lambda-layer.zip file to your Lambda function as a new layer.
+    Download the Lambda Layer ZIP file: Clone this repository to access the Lambda Layer ZIP file prepared for the OpenAI integration. pload the ZIP file to your AWS account: Use the AWS CLI or AWS Management Console to upload the provided openai-lambda-package.zip file to your Lambda function as a new layer.

 Step 2: Add the Layer to Your Lambda Function